berops/claudie/docs/input-manifest/input-manifest.md

 ## Provider [NEEDS REWORK]

-Provider is a collection of data for a cloud provider like Hetzner of GCP.
+Collection of data defining a used cloud provider, like Hetzner or GCP.

 - `name`

   Name of the provider.
-This name will be used to reference it further in the input manifest.
+Used as a reference further in the input manifest.

 - `credentials`

   Credentials for the provider.
-Can be API token, or a service account key.
+Either an API token (Hetzner), or a service account key (GCP).

 - `gcp_project`

-  GCP specific field.
-Value is a project id for that particular credentials.
+  GCP project id of an already existing GCP project.
+Only valid for GCP.

 ## Nodepools